-And while these Beet & Bean Burgers do turn out looking reddish, they don't look like meat.
+And while these Beet and Bean Burgers do turn out looking reddish, they don't look like meat.
 They taste great, with a little sweetness from the beets.
-Packed with protein from the beans, loads of yummy mushrooms and quinoa.
+They're packed with protein from the beans, loads of yummy mushrooms, and quinoa.

 5. Classic Vegan Chocolate Chip Cookies